 The current front-end for metaDepth is a textual command-line interpreter.
-To start it, just open a command window, and in the directory where metaDepth is located, type:
+To start it, just open a command

 java -jar metaDepth.jar